CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 _Location Deck_ — This deck consists of your site cards.
 You may examine and select cards from your location deck as required by play (i.e., do not randomly draw them).
 Your non-Haven site cards are sometimes discarded and placed in the discard pile.

 _Play Deck_ — This deck consists of your resource cards, hazards cards, and character cards.
 You randomly draw cards from this deck during play.
 Your play deck starts with an equal mix of resource cards and hazard cards.
 You can use resources at certain sites and in certain conditions.
-Resources include: items, factions, allies, events, etc. _You may only play resource cards during your own turn._ You use hazards to hinder and attack your opponent's characters in order to prevent them from marshaling resources. _You may only play hazard cards during your opponent's movement/hazard phase._
+Resources include: items, factions, allies, events, etc. _You may only play resource cards during your own turn._ You use hazards to hinder and attack your opponent's characters in order to prevent them from marshalling resources. _You may only play hazard cards during your opponent's movement/hazard phase._

 _Discard Pile_ — Your discarded cards are placed face down in your discard pile.
 When your play deck is _exhausted_, the location cards in your discard pile are returned to the location deck and you shuffle the play cards and they become your new play deck.